enactic/openarm/website/docs/software/setup-guide/motor-calibrate-partguide.md

 <img width="624" height="506" alt="image" src="https://github.com/user-attachments/assets/25991adf-1779-4394-bde4-5a1c10e13b41" />
 Toggle English with the green/red toggle button at the bottom left

-The tool will be mainly used for two tasks:
+The tool will be mainly used for three tasks:
+1. Configuring IDs
-Configuring IDs + quick calibrate to test if the motor runs
+2. Quick calibrate to test if the motor runs
+3. Firmware version and control mode check before sending commands

 Make sure your hardware is set up correctly by following the guide at the bottom